 Sex or gender discrimination in employment involves treating someone unfavorably because of the person’s sex, whether they are applying for a job or are a current employee.
-Although women have made clear they have the ability to perform with the same skill and success in every endeavor engaged in by men, the issue of sex discrimination still holds many back.
-Sex discrimination, although predominantly an issue for women, can sometimes be directed towards men as well.
-Below, we answer many of the questions that commonly arise with respect to this issue.
+This page outlines answers to many of the common questions regarding this issue.

-Sex or gender discrimination is treating individuals differently in their employment specifically because an individual is a woman or a man.
+Sex or gender discrimination treats individuals unfavorably in their employment, precisely because of their sex, gender identity, sexual orientation, or pregnancy status.
 If you have been rejected for employment, fired, or otherwise harmed in employment because of your sex or gender, then you may have suffered sex or gender discrimination.

-In everyday language as well as in the law, the terms “gender” and “sex” are used inter-changeably, but the two terms have different meanings.
-Social scientists use the term “sex” to refer to a person's biological or anatomical identity as male or female, while reserving the term “gender” for the collection of characteristics that are culturally associated with maleness or femaleness.
-Discrimination is generally illegal regardless of whether it is based on sex, or gender, or both sex and gender.
+In everyday language and the law, the terms “gender” and “sex” are used interchangeably, but the two terms have different meanings.
+Social scientists use “sex” to refer to a person's biological or anatomical identity as male or female, while reserving “gender” for characteristics culturally associated with maleness or femaleness.
+Discrimination is generally illegal regardless of whether it is based on sex, gender, or both sex and gender.

 Here are some examples of potentially unlawful sex/gender discrimination that women, for example, may face:

 If any of these things have happened to you on the job, you may have suffered sex or gender discrimination.
-Sex or gender discrimination may be accompanied by other forms of illegal discrimination as well, such as age, race, or disability discrimination.
+Other forms of illegal discrimination, such as age, race, or disability, may accompany sex or gender discrimination.
 Pregnancy discrimination and sexual harassment are also considered forms of sex discrimination under the law.

 Title VII of the Civil Rights Act of 1964 is a federal law that protects individuals from discrimination based upon sex.
 This law makes it illegal for an employer to discriminate against individuals in hiring, firing, and other terms and conditions of employment, such as promotions, raises, and other job opportunities because of their sex.

 The laws of most states also make it illegal to discriminate on the basis of sex.
-For more information, see question 19 below.
+For more information, see the question regarding sex discrimination and state law.

-Additionally, there are specific laws protecting employees of federal contractors from sex or gender discrimination.
-Executive Order 11246 forbids federal contractors who do over $10,000 in government business per year from discriminating in employment decisions on the basis of race, color, religion, sex, sexual orientation, gender identity or national origin.
-Additionally, Executive Order 13665 protects employees of federal contractors from discrimination based on compensation inquiries, discussions, or disclosures.
-For more information of protections specific to employees of federal contractors see our federal contractors page.
+The Office of Federal Contracts Compliance Programs Executive Order 11246 prohibits federal contractors and federally‐assisted construction contractors and subcontractors, who do over $10,000 in Government business in one year from discriminating in employment decisions on the basis of race, color, religion, sex, sexual orientation, gender identity or national origin.
+The Executive Order also requires Government contractors to take affirmative action to ensure that equal opportunity is provided in all aspects of their employment.
+For more information on protections specific to employees of federal contractors, see our federal contractors page.

 Many states also make it illegal to discriminate on the basis of sex.
 For more information, please see our page on the minimum number of employees needed to file a claim under your state law.

 The law's protections apply to both current workers and job applicants.
-If you are a current employee and are fired, not promoted, or not accommodated due to your sex or gender, you are protected.
-If you are not hired due to your sex or gender, you are also protected.
+For example, you are protected if you are a current employee and are fired, not promoted, or not accommodated due to your sex or gender.
+You are also protected if you are not hired due to your sex or gender,

 No. Both Title VII and the Equal Pay Act (EPA) make it illegal to discriminate on the basis of sex in the payment of wages or benefits.
 The laws against discrimination in compensation cover all forms of compensation, including salary, overtime pay, bonuses, stock options, profit sharing and bonus plans, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.